LuccasRMedeiros/Time_till_the_end/README.txt

-This project was made with the purpose to study javascript and web page development.
+This project was made with the purpose to study javascript and web development.

 It would receive updates in the future, but the project is already completed.